trvon/Shrink/README.md

 ## Future Goals of this Work
 - [ ]	Complete the integration of social media sharing and crowdsource curation of popular summaries
 - [ ]	Caching Summaries based upon research intensive tasks
+- [ ]	Bookmarking with history browsing tree
 - [ ]	Peer reviewing

 Resources: